edwardshturman/site/app/notes/mdx-nextjs-14.md

 ### `next-mdx-remote`

 This is it. [`next-mdx-remote`](https://github.com/hashicorp/next-mdx-remote) allows you to write full-fat Markdown — you don't even need to use an `.mdx` extension — and just *use* your components, no import required.
 That does mean you have to package all of them for every page.
-But, since I use just a few small ones I wrote for convenience — in almost all my pages anyway — this isn't a concern for me personally.
+But, since I use just a few small ones I wrote for convenience — in almost all of my pages anyway — this isn't a concern for me personally.

 ## Setup